ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/capabilities.md

   constructor() {
     // [...]

-    // If you implemented the aggregate method this.enableCount();
+    // If you have implemented the aggregate method this.enableCount();
   }
 }